Table of Contents

 4. Can you explain the trigger execution order in Salesforce?

-Salesforce executes the following in order:
+Salesforce executes triggers in the following order:

-- Executes before triggers.
+- Executes Duplicate Rules.

-- Executes validation rules.
+- Executes Assignment Rules.

-- Executes after triggers.
+- Executes Auto-Response Rules.

 5. What is the Trigger.new and Trigger.old context variable?